PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

 - routes get switched regularly
 - DNS servers get switched regularly

-## and https

-Here's an animation to understand what is providing what (and what not): [Tor and HTTPS](https://www.eff.org/pages/tor-and-https)

 ## Ingredients

 - client software: Tor Browser Bundle (all platforms)